 One Little Step is a 501

 (c)(3) non-profit organization which provides a specialized movement

-program for children with physical disabilities such
+program for children with special needs.

 Method®.
 Our primary goal is to teach these

 children to be as independent as possible.
 One Little Step is dedicated

 to the comprehensive development of each child's personality, enabling

 him or her to become an active member of the society.